 7 considerations for Intelligent Process Automation

-To fully optimize the power of IPA, you must create a journey map that links squarely with your business strategy.
-Know what you seek to accomplish with IPA and keep that in your sights as you roll out the solution.
+To fully optimize the power of IPA, you must create a roadmap that links perfectly with your business strategy.
+Know what you seek to accomplish with IPA and keep that in your mind as you roll out your solution.

-Optimize first, IPA next IPA will provide the greatest impact when the processes you’re automating are already optimized to their fullest.
-From there, AI and ML will help improve them even more.
+IPA will have a much greater impact when the processes you plan to automate are already optimized to their fullest.
+From there, AI and ML will help bring them to the next level.

-Go full stack with IPA One of the biggest mistakes you can make investing in IPA is to use a single aspect of it rather than its full portfolio of capabilities.
-This requires thinking at the business level, the IT level, and the data science level.
-Starting small is OK, but not thinking end to end will be both limiting and wasteful.
+One of the biggest mistakes you can make investing in IPA is to use a single aspect of it rather than its full portfolio of capabilities.
+This requires a great deal of thought at the business, IT, and data science levels.
+Starting small is alright, but not thinking end to end will be both limiting and wasteful.

 Implementing IPA is not a one-step application.
-If you’ve architected it well, it will be something you’ll continually expand and scale as your company grows.
+If the architecture is sound, it can become something you’ll continually expand and scale as your company grows.
 As such, you’ll need to develop clear standards for management and governance to ensure future projects are fully compatible and aligned with your current IPA strategies.

 Rolling out IPA is not a one-and-done process.
 Continue to audit your systems and work with our experts, as well as your internal IT teams to ensure you are maximizing your automation usage over time.